by Jeremy Jackson

 Two years on and I have the life, the home, the freedom of not having to bring in the big bucks, the sense of doing something truly meaningful and purposeful.
-I am Director of Fundraising and Marketing for a Children’s Hospice and, at Christmas, it snows on our mountain.
+I am Director of Income Generation and Marketing for a Children’s Hospice and, at Christmas, it snows on our mountain.

 Who’d have thought that possible but as Alison will tell you, once you start aligning your life to your values, everything just sort of falls into place.